 Be sure you have a hammer drill with a masonry bit because they have specialized chisel tips designed to drill into brick, block, and concrete.
 Using a regular bit will only frustrate you and wear out the bit, so save yourself the trouble.

 Hold your TV mount up to the wall as close to your center mark as possible and mark on your wall where the mounting holes are.
 Ensure the mount is level before making your marks, or the holes will be unevenly placed.

 Using your masonry bit, drill into the brick.
 Your holes only need to be about as long as your screws are, so don’t go too crazy.
-Most TV mounts only require 4 screws, but mounts designed for very large TVs might call for six or eight screws.
+Most TV mounts only require four screws, but mounts designed for huge TVs might call for six or eight screws.
 Read your mount’s documentation for guidance.

 3. Secure The Mount With Screws

 Using the appropriate bit for your masonry screws, securely drive them into your mounting holes.
 Don’t drive the screws too deep, or you’ll weaken their hold in the brick/mortar.
 Leaving them snugly secure is perfect.